isomerpages/govtech-gobusiness/pages/blog/2022-02-16-post-puffs-peaks.md

 “Nobody tells you where the floor trap should be, or that the pipe has to be slanted so it doesn’t clog up after a year,” she shares.
 The Covid-19 pandemic threw an additional wrench into her plans, with restrictions causing delays due to manpower shortages.

 ![bakery renovations](/images/blog/PuffsPeaks 1.jpg)
-<em>Ong and her mother faced manpower challenges when setting up a physical storefront, but managed to overcome them with the help of their loved ones</em>
+###### Ong and her mother faced manpower challenges when setting up a physical storefront, but managed to overcome them with the help of their loved ones

 “We ended up having to pay a one-month rental without having anything done in the shop because there was nobody there to do the renovations yet,” she says.